Answer · Anti-tilt

 - Does it detect behavioral patterns in real time?
 Specifically: revenge entry, stop modifications mid-trade, sizing relative to the trader's own rule, and entry-pace acceleration.
 If the product only reads cumulative P&L and trade count, it is a hard-limit tool, not anti-tilt software.

 - Is the threshold model adaptive to the individual trader?
-A single-trader baseline is what separates "you are above your normal pace" from "you are above an arbitrary number set last month."
+A single-trader baseline is what separates "you are above your normal pace" from "you are above a fixed number you set once and may not revisit."

 - Does it produce a composite stability score, not just isolated signals?
-Tilt is a sequence, not a single event.
+Tilt compounds across signals, not a single event.
 A composite score reflects the combination of signals that actually predicts a blown session.

 - Can it apply structural friction at thresholds, not just notifications?
 A push notification that the trader can dismiss is not enforcement.
 A typed acknowledgment, a forced countdown, an entry block, or a broker disconnect — those are.